Get all the latest data for Colombia?

 Which months have peak tenant demand in Colombia?

-The peak months for tenant demand in Colombia are January through February and June through August, coinciding with new job starts, university semesters, and corporate relocation cycles.
+The peak months for tenant demand in Colombia are usually January to March and July to August.

 Don't buy the wrong property, in the wrong area of Colombia